Relaxation times for Bose-Einstein condensation by self-interaction and gravity: Conclusions

 \section{Conclusions}

-By means of numerical solution of the dynamical Gross-Pitaevskii-Poisson equations, we studied the condensation time of boson star from self-interactions and gravity.
-We pick the cases of the relaxation timescale where self-interaction is roughly equal to the timescale for gravity for ease of simulation.
-In this case, Bose stars can form and collapse to black holes within the lifetime of the Universe due to their self-gravitation and self-interaction.
+By means of numerical simulation of the dynamical Gross-Pitaevskii-Poisson equations, we studied the condensation time of boson star subject to self-interactions and gravity.
+For ease of simulation, we studied the cases in which the relaxation timescale for self-interactions is comparable to the timescale for gravity.
+In this regime, boson stars can form and collapse to axion novas or black holes within the lifetime of the Universe due to their self-gravitation and self-interaction, although our non-relativistic simulations cannot study this physics directly.
+When interaction-driven collapse occurs, it is very fast, making it difficult to render a stable density profile that precisely fits the theoretical profile.
+However, the formation of a solition is clear.

-In the case of bosons with attractive self-interaction, we demonstrated the theoretical prediction of Levkov et al~\cite{Levkov:2018kau}.
+In the case of bosons with attractive self-interaction, we demonstrated the theoretical prediction of Levkov et al.~\cite{Levkov:2018kau}.
 We ran $\mathcal{O}(100)$ simulations to confirm the relationship between self-interaction and condensation time.
-The case of $\tau_{\rm self}\propto \frac{1}{|g|^2}$ is a much better fit to our results than case of $\tau_{\rm self}\propto \frac{1}{|g|}$ as predicted by \cite{Kirkpatrick:2020fwd}.
+We studied the goodness of fit using the square residuals: